rsdoiel/antenna/archives/2025/journalism_2025.18.md

 date: 2025-05-05, from: The Daily Bruin (UCLA Student Newspaper)

+This post was updated May 6 at 9:30 p.m.
 Editor&#8217;s note: This article contains mentions of suicidal ideation.
 Warning: spoilers ahead.
 With its latest outing, Marvel brings a new spark into the fading Marvel Cinematic Universe.